GoogleChrome/developer.chrome.com/site/en/docs/devtools/device-mode/testing-other-browsers/index.md

 Device Mode can simulate a range of other devices like iPhones, we encourage you to check out other browsers solutions for emulation.

-### TL;DR {: #tldr }
+## TL;DR {: #tldr }

-- When you don’t have a particular device, or want to do a spot check on something, the best option is to emulate the device right inside your browser.
+- When you don't have a particular device, or want to do a spot check on something, the best option is to emulate the device right inside your browser.
 - Device emulators and simulators let you mimic your development site on a range of devices from your workstation.